-- The renovation scope includes removing all medical gas and plumbing fixtures on floors 6-11. - Final scope and total project cost will be confirmed during design.
+- This project will upgrade the existing sprinkler coverage in Doan Hall to meet new code requirements, with compliance required by June 2028. - o The renovation scope includes removing all medical gas and plumbing fixtures on floors 6-11. - o Final scope and total project cost will be confirmed during design.

-• Approval is requested to enter into professional services contracts.
+o Approval is requested to enter into professional services contracts.